rhthomas/pt3p-zeta/README.md

 ### Directory Structure

+* `hibernus/` - Contains hibernus library from D. Balsamo et al.
 * `lib/` - Contains the library files of the implementation.
-    * `setup` - Used to setup peripherals such as clocks/timers/pins etc. for the MSP430FR5793.
     * `spi` - Contains the SPI initialisation and transfer functions.
     * `uart` - Contains the UART initialisation and print functions for debugging.
+    * `util` - Used to setup peripherals such as clocks/timers/pins etc. for the MSP430FR5793.
     * `zeta` - This holds the main library functions for interfacing with the radio module.
+* `test/` - Main files to test each module.
+    * `test-hib.c` - Test hibernus modifications work.
+    * `test-radio-rx.c` - Test receiving packets from radio module.
+    * `test-radio-tx.c` - Test transmitting packets from radio module.
+    * `test-radio.c` - Unified radio test suite.
+Just different `define` for Tx'er or Rx'er.
+    * `test-sdn-hib.c` - Incorporate hibernus into the shutdown test case.
+This shows two modes of operation; active, which counts up the LEDs, and inactive, where the processor flashes the LEDs and then removes power.
+        This is the backbone of the main proposed operation.
+    * `test-sdn.c` - Test the simple case where the same code is run, but release the latch of the power-supply.
 * `LICENSE` - Here is the copyright licenses of any other software that is used in this project (although it may not be included in the repo).
 * `README.md` - This file.
 * `main.c` - Combined main file which will demonstrate the proposed solution to the project.
 This will receive few updates until all other modules have been tested and work as expected.
-* `test-radio-rx.c` - Test receiving packets from radio module. **Currently work in progress.**
-* `test-radio-tx.c` - Test transmitting packets from radio module. **Currently work in progress.**
+* `pinout.png` - Pinout diagram for connecting peripherals to the MSP board.

 ## Documentation